bmegli/ev3dev-mapping/experimental/README.md

 # ev3dev-mapping

-Experimental code.
+Experimental code!

-Personal test code that was originally not intended to be published.
+Personal test code that was originally not intended to be published!

-Comes as is.
+- Comes as is
-Originally meant to get experience from it and then write the "true code".
+- Originally meant to get experience from it and then write the "true code".
-Doesn't follow so called "best practices", e.g. in WPF MVC pattern is completely ignored, in C - code is added in one big file.
+- Doesn't follow so called "best practices", e.g. in WPF MVC pattern is completely ignored, in C - code is added in one big file.

-ev3-side code is better.
-It at least checks all the errors, frees resources etc, has structure. pc-side code is worse.
+- ev3-side code is better.
+It at least checks all the errors, frees resources etc, has structure.
+- pc-side code is worse.
 Test content just thrown in.